rust-lang/reference/src/input-format.md

 >
 > - Byte order mark removal.
 > - CRLF normalization.
-> - Shebang removal when invoked in an item context (as opposed to expression or statement contexts).
+> - Shebang and frontmatter removal when invoked in an item context (as opposed to expression or statement contexts).
 >
 > The [`include_str!`] and [`include_bytes!`] macros do not apply these transformations.